-Spawner-index testing in the prawn fishery has been an effective tool for ensuring that stocks in specific areas are not over fished, and such testing would continue to be used in an IVO fishery.
+Spawner-index testing in the prawn fishery has been an effective tool for ensuring that stocks in specific areas are not over fished, and such testing would continue to be used in an IVQ fishery.
 Spawner-index testing, does not preclude and is not inconsistent with having a TAC in the prawn fishery.
 Historical catch records for the commercial prawn fishery indicate that the total annual catch of prawns between 1996 and 2003 has been relatively consistent.
 Indeed, during this eight year period the annual catch has generally been within 20% of the average catch.
 A risk averse approach for the prawn fishery could be to set the TAC at 80% of the most recent three year average catch.
+Using 2001 - 2003 data, this would equate to a TAC of 1678 tonnes $((2105 + 1866 + 2321) / 3 \times .80 = 1678)$.

+Can the TAC be increased in-season?

-Using 2001 - 2003 data, this would equate to a TAC of 1678 tonnes $((2105 + 1866 + 2321) / 3 \times 80 = 1678)$ .
-Spawner index testing would continue to be used to ensure specific areas were not overharvested resulting in vessels with remaining IVQ relocating to open areas.
-If at some point during the season, DFO management and science determined that the prawn resource could sustain a larger harvest (larger TAC), commercial prawn vessel licenses could be amended with the additional IVQ associated with the increased TAC.
-For example, if DFO believed that 300 more tonnes of prawns could be safely harvested coastwide (with ongoing spawner-index testing to protect areas), each prawn license would be issued a license amendment allocating them additional IVQ.
-If a license is entitled to .4% of the TAC the license amendment would issue an additional 2,645 lbs to the vessel (over and above the IVQ issued to the vessel at the start of the season).
+As noted above, the TAC would be set at a relatively low level consistent with a precautionary management approach.
+However, it may be possible to increase the I AC inseason if appropriate indices supported such an increase.
+Spawner index testing would continue to be used to ensure specific areas were not overharvested.
+DFO science would need to develop a method for using spawner indexes, other biological information, and historical catch and CPUE data to calculate what additional quantity of catch can be taken from a specific area inseason.
+If at some point during the season, DFO management and science determined that the prawn resource could sustain a larger harvest coastwide (larger TAC), commercial prawn vessel licenses would be amended with the additional IVQ associated with the increased TAC.
+For example, if DFO believed that 300 more tonnes of prawns could be safely harvested coastwide (with ongoing spawner index testing to protect areas), each prawn license would be issued a license amendment allocating them additional IVQ.
+If a license is entitled to .4% of the TAC, the license amendment would issue an additional 2,645 lbs to the vessel (over and above the IVQ issued to the vessel at the start of the season).